Multitasking & Task Switching: The Real Cost to Focus

 L-Theanine is a calming amino acid known for its positive effects on attention and relaxation.
 It can be found in green tea; actually, monks have used it for centuries to help with flow state for meditation and mindfulness.

-Overall, L-Theanine is a natural ingredient that may help multitasking individuals increase productivity by reducing stress, increasing focus and helping reverse cognitive declines.
+Overall, L-Theanine is a natural ingredient that may help multitasking individuals increase their output by reducing stress, increasing focus and helping reverse cognitive declines.

 More on Mind Lab Pro® L-Theanine